Ikomia-dev/IkomiaApi/doc/source/opencv_plugin.rst

 At this point, parameters are only available from source code.
 The role of the plugin widget is to open parameters configuration to the user.
 We will use PyQt framework for this example.

+.. note:: You can also use PySide2 (another Qt-based framework supported by Qt) for your widget.

 We implement the widget part in the file *OCVBasics_widget.py*.
 The widget layout is created in the constructor.